ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

 have discovered that all of the systems you need have already been invented.
 The real magic is then using machine learning to decide which system to deploy at any given moment.

-Systems generally operate in two contexts: trend and counter-trend.
-You can run a system such as Toby Crabel’s Open Range Breakout (ORB) for Widest-Range (WR) days where you think the market or instrument is going to trend, or alternatively you can fade support and resistance in a mean-reverting strategy.
-[Note that Mr. Crabel runs a successful hedge fund and wrote a rare, groundbreaking book on short-term trading: Day Trading with Short Term Price Patterns and Opening Range Breakout]

-Clearly, you will lose money by blindly executing any short-term system on any given timeframe.
-About twenty years ago, when artificial intelligence was first hot, some funds tried their hand but failed.
-The problem was that using neural networks to predict positive return was misguided.
-Instead, you need a bidirectional strategy that goes short as easily as it goes long, but in the proper context.

 So, when we build our machine learning models, we have a wide range of dependent or target variables from which to choose, not just net return.
 There is more power in building a classifier rather than a more traditional regression model, so we want to define binary conditions such as whether or not today is going to be a trend day, rather than a numerical prediction of today’s return.